 Majority of the time, parents are super eager and more involved than the student.
 In my experience, it’s extremely common for the students to get annoyed with how many pictures their parents take, or how many details they want to know, or even how fast they walk.

 Explore as much as possible.
 Some schools will let you spend the night in a dorm, attend a class, eat a complimentary meal from the dining hall, or meet with a professor/coach/leader of whatever interests you.
-Try to immerse yourself into all aspects of the campus!

-If you’re travelling to a new area, all the unique tourist attractions are fun to check out too.
+If you’re traveling to a new area, all the unique tourist attractions are fun to check out too.
 It can also be really valuable to either talk to a student or college employee who identifies as a local and get their perspective on the area.
 Try to find out what to do on weekends, what restaurants are the best, various hidden gems of the city, and whatever other advice they can give.

 I recommend having a journal, or even just a section in your phone’s notes app, dedicated to your opinions on the schools you visit.